Detailed Guide forPest Control Workers in San Diego County

 Projections of Employment

-In California, the number of Pest Control Workers is expected to grow much faster than average growth rate for all occupations.
-Jobs for Pest Control Workers are expected to increase by 23.2 percent, or 2,200 jobs between 2012 and 2022.
+In California, the number of Pest Control Workers is expected to grow slower than average growth rate for all occupations.
+Jobs for Pest Control Workers are expected to increase by 4.1 percent, or 400 jobs between 2014 and 2024.

 In San Diego County, the number of Pest Control Workers is expected to grow much faster than average growth rate for all occupations.
 Jobs for Pest Control Workers are expected to increase by 37.3 percent, or 380 jobs between 2012 and 2022.